artistguy/test-manager-customer-add-button/README.md

 # test-manager-customer-add-button
-testing adding a button
+testing adding a button to add customers.
-currently not working.
+Currently not working.